All posts

 Why are bookkeeping options limited for non-resident LLC founders?

-Bench (bench.co) explicitly states it does not complete tax filings or tax planning for "businesses with shareholders who are not US citizens."
-Bench also uses proprietary software (not QuickBooks or Xero), operates on a modified cash basis only, and went through a shutdown in December 2024 before being acquired by Employer.com and relaunching.
+Bench (bench.co) explicitly excludes "businesses with shareholders who are not US citizens."
+They also use proprietary software, operate on modified cash basis only, and went through a shutdown in December 2024 before Employer.com acquired and relaunched them.

 📊